daweilics/HikersCrossingBridges/README.md

 # Main solution logic
 The main logic of calculation is in the CrossingTimeCalculator class.
 Since the total time of crossing a bridge is proportional to the bridge length, we calcule the perFeetTime give a group of original hikers and additional hikers.
 With the perFeetTime, the total time will just be the length of the bridge (in feet) times the perFeetTime.

-We deal with the simple case when there is only one original hiker in `calcOneOrigHikerPerFeetTime()`.
+We deal with the simple case when there is only one original hiker (`if (hikers.size() == 1)`).

-For the general case, there is a threshold value (calculated in `calcThresholdSpeed`) that guides us how to schedule the hikers to cross the bridge.
-Assume that there are two original hikers.
+For the general case when we have at least two original hikers, there is a threshold value (calculated in `calcThresholdSpeed`) that guides us how to schedule the hikers to cross the bridge.
+Assume that we have 4 hikers, A, B, C, D, speeds sorted in the reverse order.

+If the slowest two hikers' speeds are smaller then the threshold value, the fastest plan is:
+- A, B cross the bridge
+- A carries the torch back
+- C, and D cross the bridge
+- B carries the torch back
+- A, B cross the bridge

+If the slowest two hikers' speeds are greater then the threshold value, the fastest plan is:
+- A, B cross the bridge
+- A carries the torch back
+- A, C cross the bridge
+- A carries the torch back
+- A, D cross the bridge

+The intuition is that, if two hikers' speeds are extremely slow, we should group them together to reduce the overall crossing time, so that an "extremely long" trip only happens once; if they are not grouped together, we will have two rounds of the "extremely long" trips, making the overall crossing time larger compared.
+This observation can be applied to general cases when the number of hikers are arbitrary.

+So, our general approach at each step is to group the two slowest hikers (who are still at the beginning of the brideg) together if their speeds are slower than the threshold.
+Of course, we need to consider whether the total number of such hikers is even or odd.
+If the number is even, we have perfect groups.If the number is odd, we deal with the last such hiker separately.

 # Results of simple test cases
 Result of the first test case: